-Warrant Officer 1 Joseph Lewis is from Springfield, Ohio and graduated from Northwestern High School in 2000.
+Chief Warrant Officer 2 Joseph Lewis is from Springfield, Ohio and graduated from Northwestern High School in 2000.
 Upon graduation, he joined the 122nd Army Band as a Private First Class, playing the trombone.
 He graduated from The Ohio State University in 2006 with degrees in Music Education and Bass Trombone Performance, and completed a masters degree in Music Education from Bowling Green State University.
-In 2014 he graduated from Warrant Officer Candidate School at Fort Rucker, attaining the rank of Warrant Officer 1 and assumed command of the 122nd Army Band in 2015.
-WO1 Lewis currently resides in Cardington, Ohio, with his wife Lindsay and daughter Eleora and works as a customer service advisor for J.P.
-Morgan Chase.
+In 2014 he graduated from Warrant Officer Candidate School at Fort Rucker, and assumed command of the 122nd Army Band in 2015.
+CW2 Lewis currently resides in Cardington, Ohio, with his wife Lindsay and children and is the Director of Bands as Ashland University.

 1SG Ryan Scarberry, First Sergeant

 First Sergeant Ryan Scarberry joined the West Virginia National Guard in 1994, serving in the 201st Field Artillery before transferring to the 249th West Virginia Army National Guard Band in 1996 as a percussionist.
 In 2000 he transferred to the Ohio Army National Guard and joined the 122nd Army Band, assuming the post of First Sergeant in 2012.
-In addition to his duties with the 122nd Army Band, 1SG Scarberry also serves full-time as the Drug Testing Coordinator for the Ohio Army National Guard.
+In addition to his duties with the 122nd Army Band, 1SG Scarberry also serves full-time in the Ohio Army National Guard.